Strait of Hormuz: Navigation

-To reduce the risk of collision, ships moving through the Strait follow a Traffic Separation Scheme (TSS): inbound ships use one lane, outbound ships another, each lane being two miles wide.
+To reduce the risk of collision, ships moving through the Strait follow a traffic separation scheme (TSS): inbound ships use one lane, outbound ships another, each lane being two miles wide.
 The lanes are separated by a two-mile-wide "median".

 To traverse the Strait, ships pass through the territorial waters of Iran and Oman under the transit passage provisions of the United Nations Convention on the Law of the Sea.

-Although not all countries have ratified the convention, most countries, including the U.S., accept these customary navigation rules as codified in the Convention.
+Although not all countries have ratified the convention, most countries, including the U.S., accept these customary navigation rules as codified in the convention.

-In April 1959 Iran altered the legal status of the strait by expanding its territorial sea to 12 nmi and declaring that it would recognize only transit by innocent passage through the newly expanded area.
-In July 1972, Oman also expanded its territorial sea to 12 nmi by decree.
-Thus, by mid-1972, the Strait of Hormuz was completely "closed" by the combined territorial waters of Iran and Oman.
-During the 1970s, neither Iran or Oman attempted to impede the passage of warships through the strait, but in the 1980s, both countries asserted claims that were different from customary (old) law.
-Upon ratifying UNCLOS in August 1989, Oman submitted declarations confirming its 1981 royal decree that only innocent passage is permitted through its territorial sea.
+In 1959, Iran altered the legal status of the strait by expanding its territorial sea to 12 nmi and declaring it would recognize only transit by innocent passage through the newly expanded area.
+In 1972, Oman also expanded its territorial sea to 12 nmi by decree.
+Thus, by 1972, the Strait of Hormuz was completely "closed" by the combined territorial waters of Iran and Oman.
+During the 1970s, neither Iran or Oman attempted to impede the passage of warships, but in the 1980s, both countries asserted claims that were different from customary (old) law.
+Upon ratifying UNCLOS in 1989, Oman submitted declarations confirming its 1981 royal decree that only innocent passage is permitted through its territorial sea.
 The declarations further asserted that prior permission was required before foreign warships could pass through Omani territorial waters.
-Upon signing the convention in December 1982, Iran entered a declaration stating "that only states parties to the Law of the Sea Convention shall be entitled to benefit from the contractual rights created therein", including "the right of transit passage through straits used for international navigation".
-In May 1993, Iran enacted a comprehensive law on maritime areas, several provisions of which conflict with UNCLOS provisions, including a requirement that warships, submarines, and nuclear-powered ships obtain permission before exercising innocent passage through Iran's territorial waters.
-The United States does not recognize any of the claims by Oman and Iran and has contested each of them.
+Upon signing the convention in 1982, Iran entered a declaration stating "that only states parties to the Law of the Sea Convention shall be entitled to benefit from the contractual rights created therein", including "the right of transit passage through straits used for international navigation".
+In 1993, Iran enacted a comprehensive law on maritime areas, provisions of which conflict with UNCLOS provisions, including a requirement that warships, submarines, and nuclear-powered ships obtain permission before exercising innocent passage through Iran's territorial waters.
+The US does not recognize any of the claims by Oman and Iran and has contested each of them.

-Oman has a radar site Link Quality Indicator (LQI) to monitor the TSS in the Strait of Hormuz.
+Oman has a radar site Link Quality Indicator (LQI) to monitor the TSS in the Strait.
 This site is on a small island on the peak of Musandam Governorate.